 Research: The Hamby Lab works to understand insect interactions with free-living microorganisms, address invasive and emerging insect pest issues, evaluate and optimize pest management programs, develop sustainable alternative management tactics, and improve integrated pest management in small fruit and grain crops.

-David Hawthorne, Associate Professor & Director of Education at SESYNC
+David Hawthorne, Associate Professor, Director of Undergraduate Studies & Director of Education at SESYNC

 Office: 4132 Plant Sciences Building